 Using the monthly average for a house, Hazel Park’s average price-to-rent ratio is 1.0%, which is similar to most rates in the Ring Cities (the cities which border Detroit directly).

-The ratio is important, because it roughly indicates the quality of cash flow you’ll get from your rentals.
+The ratio is important because it roughly indicates the quality of cash flow you’ll get from your rentals.
 You want the percentage of your monthly rent/house price to be at least 1%, if not higher—hence, the 1% rule.
 Areas with rent-to-price ratios of 1.0-1.5% make for strong cash-flow generating properties, and Hazel Park is no exception.

 House Value and Appreciation

 According to Zillow.com, the average house value in Hazel Park is $122,118.
-It has grown 7.9% the past year and is predicted to grow 4.4% over the next 12 months.Source: Zillow.com
+It has grown 7.9% in the past year and is predicted to grow 4.4% over the next 12 months.Source: Zillow.com

 Redfin also shows us that, with a median sale price of $128,450, the YOY home value growth of Hazel Park is at a healthy +14.2%—making it a competitive real estate market.Source: Redfin.com